poeyjeong/mobile_final/README.md

+## Project Overview
+This project is a mobile application built using Flutter.
+It allows users to create, view, and delete posts.
+The application uses a local JSON server to store data temporarily.
+Users can view the details of each post and delete posts as needed.

 ## Android Studio
 1. Click ที่ **More Actions** เลือก **SDK Manager**
 2. Click ที่ **SDK Tools** และโหลด Android SDK Command-line Tools (lastest)